Disney raises prices and prioritizes visitors who spend more in parks

 One of the biggest complaints I heard from Brazilians who went to Disney recently was about Genie+.
 Launched in 2021, the smartphone app costs US$15 per person, per day (in addition to the admission price), and allows parkgoers to enter the rides without facing lines (the so-called standby, formed by those who have not paid for Genie+). ).

-I heard from several Brazilians that thanks to Genie+ they were able to go to more attractions than all previous visits.
-But there’s an important detail, to “cut” the queues at the most sought-after attractions, including Star Wars and Guardians of the Galaxy attractions, reservations now cost between $10 and $17 additional.
-If you don’t have Genie+ the wait at these popular attractions is even longer than in the past.
+I heard from several Brazilians that thanks to Genie+ they were able to go to more attractions than in all previous visits to Genie+.
+But there’s an important detail, to “cut” the queues at the most sought-after attractions, including Star Wars and Guardians of the Galaxy attractions, reservations now cost between $10 and $17 additional even if you paid for Genie+.
+Plus, if you don’t have Genie+, the wait at these popular attractions is even longer than in the past.

 Drinks and food prices inside the parks have also skyrocketed.
 Making reservations at restaurants became easier, but the bill would cause Scrooge to collapse.
 Plus, treats that were free in the past are now paid, like airport-to-hotel transportation for Disney guests who purchased certain packages.